xpack/web-jekyll/pages/install.md

 ### Default (with administrative rights)

-On **GNU/Linux**, by default, global node packages are installed in `/usr/local`, and managing them requires administrative rights.
+On **GNU/Linux**, by default, global Node packages are installed in `/usr/local`, and managing them requires administrative rights.

 ```console